AndyBowes/KotlinIntroPresentation/PITCHME.md

-What is ‘Kotlin’?
+# What is ‘Kotlin’?
-‘New’ programming language
+* ‘New’ programming language
-Developed since 2011, v1.0 released Feb 2016
+* Developed by JetBrains
-Developed by JetBrains
+  * Makers of IntelliJ & Android Studio
-Makers of IntelliJ & Android Studio
+* Developed since 2011, v1.0 released Feb 2016
-Runs on Java Virtual Machine (JVM)
+* Runs on Java Virtual Machine (JVM)
-Open Source
+* Open Source
-A ‘Better Java’
+* A ‘Better Java’
-Named after an island in the Baltic Sea
+* Named after an island in the Baltic Sea
 ---

-Why was I looking for a new language?
+# Why was I looking for a new language?
 Experience of a number of languages
 Mainly Java & Python
 Python: